drtamermansour/nu-ngs01/Day-6/dif_exp.md

 ```

 ---
----

-#### Transcriptome-based psuod-alignment pipeline  (Kallisto for psudo-alignmnet & quantification and DESeq for DE)
+## B) Transcriptome-based psudo-alignment pipeline  (Kallisto for psudo-alignmnet & quantification and DESeq for DE)

-# Differential Expression using pseudoalignment

 ## What is Kallisto?
 Kallisto is a software package for quantifying transcript abundances.